fjahr/cisa-research/half-agg.md

 ### Open issues

-#### Adoptor Signatures/Scriptless Scripts and block-wide half-agg (assuming block-wide aggregation)
+#### Adaptor Signatures/Scriptless Scripts and block-wide half-agg (assuming block-wide aggregation)

 If you need a refresher: A good definition of Adaptor Signatures is [available on the Bitcoin Optech website](https://bitcoinops.org/en/topics/adaptor-signatures/).

-When used for block-wide signature aggregation in the naivest way, adoptor signatures used in transactions in that block would not be usable anymore, meaning their secret values could not be retrieved.
+When used for block-wide signature aggregation in the naivest way, adaptor signatures used in transactions in that block would not be usable anymore, meaning their secret values could not be retrieved.
 This could potentially break several protocols that are using adaptor signatures today, such as Atomic